 Note that the INI cannot guarantee that courses will be offered each semester or in a specific semester.
+The INI reserves the right to cancel a course that has an enrollment of 10 students or less.
 In addition, the INI cannot guarantee that you will be offered a seat in a specific course.
 This applies to courses offered by the INI, as well as other departments at the University.